tetyanaloskutova/remote-works/docs/architecture/orders.rst

     The fulfillment canceled by a shop operator.
 This action is irreversible.

-Order statuses
+Task statuses
 --------------

-There are four possible order statuses, based on statuses of its fulfillments:
+There are four possible task statuses, based on statuses of its fulfillments:

 - ``UNFULFILLED``
-    There are no fulfillments related to an order or each one is canceled.
-An action by a shop operator is required to continue order processing.
+    There are no fulfillments related to an task or each one is canceled.
+An action by a shop operator is required to continue task processing.

 - ``PARTIALLY FULFILLED``
-    There are some fulfillments with ``FULFILLED`` status related to an order.
-An action by a shop operator is required to continue order processing.
+    There are some fulfillments with ``FULFILLED`` status related to an task.
+An action by a shop operator is required to continue task processing.

 - ``FULFILLED``
-    Each order line is fulfilled in existing fulfillments.
-Order doesn't require further actions by a shop operator.
+    Each task line is fulfilled in existing fulfillments.
+Task doesn't require further actions by a shop operator.

 - ``CANCELED``
-    Order has been canceled.
+    Task has been canceled.
 Every fulfillment (if there is any) has ``CANCELED`` status.
-Order doesn't require further actions by a shop operator.
+Task doesn't require further actions by a shop operator.

-There is also ``DRAFT`` status, used for orders newly created from dashboard and not yet published.
+There is also ``DRAFT`` status, used for tasks newly created from dashboard and not yet published.